- 3 hours

 - Tickets into the Tower of London

 Then, depending on your preference, we may enter the White Tower, the oldest part of the Tower of London, and explore the state-of-the-art Norman fortress and royal palace.
-Alternatively, we can explore the many other towers, perhaps seeing the graffiti carved into the walls by prisoners in the Beauchamp Tower (also known as the Bloody Tower), where two young princes were said to have been murdered in 1483.
+Alternatively, we can explore the many other towers, perhaps seeing the graffiti carved into the walls by prisoners in the Beauchamp Tower, where two young princes were said to have been murdered in 1483.

 For help in planning your trip, please see our guide on how to tour the Tower of London.

 Looking for tours of more London landmarks?
 Looking for tours of more London landmarks?
-Try our Westminster Abbey Tour or St. Paul's Cathedral Tour.
+Try our Westminster Abbey Tour.

 The tour meets near the Tower, in an easy-to-find location away from the crowds.
 Your confirmation email will have the exact meeting point details along with a map.
 The walking tour ends within the Tower grounds.

 Whilst the Tower welcomes all visitors, this historic building has places with difficult stairs and passageways and wheelchair access is limited.
 There are also a large number of steps throughout the Tower with cobbles laid on some of the roads.
 However, the Jewel House and the Crown Jewels are fully accessible to all visitors.
 Please contact us if you have any questions regarding accessibility for your tour.

 Yes!
 We have some excellent family-friendly guides who can appeal to the learning styles of children.
-We have a separate Tower of London for Families tour just for families with children 12 and under.
+We have a separate Tower of London for Kids tour just for families with children 12 and under.
 When booking, feel free to provide us with information about your children such as favorite school subjects, and hobbies.
-This way we can match you with

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.